Dihlofosss/KATA_MarsRover/README.md

 Implement commands that turn the _rover left/right (l,r). (done)

-Implement wrapping from one edge of the grid to another. (planets are spheres after all) (todo)
+Implement wrapping from one edge of the grid to another. (planets are spheres after all) (done)

 Implement obstacle detection before each move to a new square.
 If a given sequence of commands encounters an obstacle, the _rover moves up to the last possible point and reports the obstacle. (todo)